tinykite/love-vote-rise/src/site/index.md

 <article class="resources">

 ## Urgent Update
-All absentee ballots must be received by 3pm on November 3rd.
+All absentee ballots must be received by 3pm on November 3rd to be counted.
 If you currently have one, please return it to a [ballot drop-off or early voting location]((https://www.sos.state.mn.us/elections-voting/find-county-election-office/)).
 Do not mail it in.

-All absentee ballots must be received by November 3rd at 3pm to be counted.

 ### Vote on Election Day
 You may vote in-person on election day — November 3rd — until 8pm.